Mobile Internet Options for RVing – Resource Center

 - Do I really need all these boosters, antennas, gadgets and monthly plans?

 - What are the best deals out there for mobile internet?
 Are unlimited plans worth it?

 This book is written to help set your expectations to realistic, describe the various options, assess your needs and pick the right combination of solutions for you.

 Current edition: June 2013

 New Price!
-In anticipation of releasing an updated edition soon(ish), we’ve lowered the price!
+In anticipation of releasing an updated edition by June 2014, we’ve lowered the price!
 The June 2013 edition is still highly relevant to help you set your expectations, understand the options and choose what you need – especially when combined with our more current articles linked above.

 eBook – $5.99 / Paperback – $9.99

 Want some individualized guidance for your unique needs?